 7. What are the requirements regarding officers of a Corporation?

-A Liberian Corporation operates through its officers, not its director(s).
-It is the officers that execute the decisions taken by the director(s) and have the power to sign documents that bind the corporation.
-Therefore, Liberian Corporations are required to have officers: typically a President, Treasurer and Secretary.
+A Liberian Corporation shall be managed by its board of directors, but it operates through its officers, not the director(s).
+It is the officers of the Corporation that execute the decisions taken by the director(s) and have the power to sign documents on behalf of the Corporation within a scope of the instructions and authorization given by the Board of Directors as well as the bylaws of the Corporation.
+This includes documents submitted for filing with the Liberian Registry.
+Therefore, Liberian Corporations are required to have at least two officers.
+Typically the officer’s titles are: President, Treasurer and Secretary.

 The same person may hold two (2) or more “officer” titles.
 The officers may be individuals or legal persons of any nationality.